tokamak-network/plasma-evm/docs/design.rst

 So any user can make a new fork without fear of data unavailability.
 If they notice unavailability, then will make a new fork before unavailable block is finalized.
 But **to give higher priority on user-submitted request block than operator-submitted block**, the block number of user-submitted block has to be less than those of operator-submitted block.

 We call this updating priority by **rebase**, named after git's rebase.
 Any operator-submitted blocks are placed after user-submitted block by rebasing.
-Rebase requires many computations in plasma chain and transactions in root chain, we considered "making fork even when data is available" as a attack.
+Rebase requires many computations in plasma chain and transactions in root chain, so we considered "making fork even when data is available" as a attack.

 But there is no concrete structural solution to prevent this attack.
 Our first naive approach is to charge higher cost to user, but this naive and finantial solution cannot be considerred as a soultion.